Spanish Banks

 A view of English Bay and Downtown Vancouver from one of the Spanish Banks beaches.

 The North Shore over an exceptionally low spring tide.

-Spanish Banks are a series of beaches in the city of Vancouver, British Columbia, Canada, located along the shores of English Bay in the West Point Grey neighbourhood.
+Spanish Banks (Squamish: P’ékwcha/Pəqʷə́cən, Halkomelem: šxʷsyiΦəm) are a series of beaches in the city of Vancouver, British Columbia, Canada, located along the shores of English Bay in the West Point Grey neighbourhood.
 Spanish Banks is located between Locarno Beach to the east and the grounds of the University of British Columbia to the west.

 History

 Although the first European explorers in the Strait of Georgia were the Spaniards Juan Carrasco and José María Narváez, who sighted Point Grey in 1791, the Spanish Banks were named in commemoration of the meeting of the English under George Vancouver and the Spanish under Galiano and Valdés in June 1792.
 While Vancouver's maps do not show the bank, Galiano's charts of 1792 and 1795 do.
 The Hudson's Bay Company came to call the area Spanish Banks for these reasons.
 The name was bestowed upon them by Captain Richards of during his survey of Burrard Inlet in 1859.

 In the late 1920s, Spanish Banks was originally proposed to be the site of Vancouver International Airport (YVR), but was deemed too expensive (as that would require land reclamation), as well as noise pollution (due to the close proximity to downtown Vancouver).
 Instead, in 1931, the airport was then built on Sea Island where it is located today.